ckattner/date_holidays-reader/README.md

 Everyone interacting in the DateHolidays::Reader project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/date_holidays-reader/blob/master/CODE_OF_CONDUCT.md).

 ## TODO

+* Holiday type filtering should be handled by node.